-- ADL and adopted many of the solution space provided by ADLARS such as its support for software product lines. - 53 In this chapter, we introduce the different parts of the ALI notation to show how the goals of [3] are 54 realized in the language.
-ALI comprises seven parts: - 55 1. meta types, which provides a notation for capturing meta-information - 56 2. interface types, which provides a notation for creating types of interfaces - 57 3. connector types, where architectural connectors are defined - 58 4. component types, where architectural components are defined - 59 5. pattern templates, where design patterns are defined - 60 6. features, where the system features are catalogued - 61 7. system, where the system architecture is described
+In this paper, we introduce the different parts of the ALI notation to show how the goals of [3] are realized in the language.
+ALI comprises seven parts:

+- 1. meta types: which provides a notation for capturing meta-information - 2. interface types: which provides a notation for creating types of interfaces - 3. connector types: where architectural connectors are defined - 4. component types: where architectural components are defined - pattern templates: where design patterns are defined - 6. features: where the system features are catalogued - system: where the system architecture is described

-In the following sections, the different parts of the ALI notation are discussed.
+In the following, the different parts of the ALI notation are discussed.
 Section 9 concludes with a discussion.

-67 2.
-Meta Types
+2. Meta types